PCSX2/pcsx2/pcsx2/Docs/readme-Docs.txt

 IMPORTANT: Documents saved here must be of a format that everyone (or mostly everyone) can read!
-This seems to exclude Word 2007 and ODT (openoffice) formats; the latter because Word likes to save non-standard ODT files that OpenOffice can't read correctly (woops).
+This seems to exclude Word 2007 and ODT (openoffice) formats; the latter because Word likes to save non-standard ODT files that OpenOffice can't read correctly (Whoops).
 So far the *best* choice seems to be the Word 97/2000 format.
 It's fairly feature-full, and seems to be well-supported by most word processors these days (most importantly Word and OpenO).